S3-working-group/s3-practical-guide/docs/all.md

 _Would responding to this situation help the organization to generate value, eliminate waste or avoid undesirable consequences?_

--   If you think the answer is **yes**, it’s likely you’ve identified an organizational driver that needs a response.
+-   If you think the answer is **yes**, it's likely you've identified an organizational driver that needs a response.
 -   If you think the answer is **no**, you can ignore the situation and focus on relevant things instead.
 -   If you are **unclear**, investigate further, which might include reaching out to others who could have a clearer idea.

 ##### Step 4: Is it in my/our domain?
 If not, pass it on

-It could be that the driver falls within the scope of a domain you’re responsible for, in which case you’ll want to place it in your list of priorities and respond to it accordingly (see _Respond to Organizational drivers_).
+It could be that the driver falls within the scope of a domain you're responsible for, in which case you'll want to place it in your list of priorities and respond to it accordingly (see _Respond to Organizational drivers_).
 Even if it does fall outside of your area of responsibility, it might still be something that you are best placed to deal with, or at the very least, you can take care of it without  causing any impediments or harm, in which case, consider just doing it.
-It might not be worth the effort to go and find somebody else and explain to them about the situation if it’s something you can simply deal with yourself.
+It might not be worth the effort to go and find somebody else and explain to them about the situation if it's something you can simply deal with yourself.

-On other occasions however, you’ll come across drivers that are the responsibility of others to respond to.
+On other occasions however, you'll come across drivers that are the responsibility of others to respond to.
 Therefore, to Navigate Via Tension effectively, there needs to be enough clarity around who is responsible for what in the organization so that people know, or can find out, who to inform about new organizational drivers they discover, so they can pass that information on to them.

 ![Navigate via Tension](img/process/nvt.png)